hack-technicolor/hack-technicolor/docs/Resources.md

 This guide will show you how to dump a bit-for-bit clone of any partition and reflash it.

-!!! note "Decrypted RBI v.s. bank dumps
+!!! info "Decrypted RBI v.s. bank dumps"
     Decrypted RBI firmwares are the same as `bank_1` or `bank_2` dumps except for their first four bytes.
 A correctly decrypted RBI starts with a sequence of four `0xFF`.
 You can edit these bytes to `0x00` and use the resulting file as a bank dump to be restored.

 ### You will need